kumahq/kuma-website/app/_src/policies/hostnamegenerator.md

 A `HostnameGenerator` provides

-- a template to generate hostnames from properties of `MeshServices`
+- a template to generate hostnames from properties of `MeshServices` and `MeshExternalServices`
-- a selector that defines for which `MeshServices` this generator runs
+- a selector that defines for which `MeshServices` and `MeshExternalServices` this generator runs

+{% policy_yaml hg-all %}
 ```yaml
 type: HostnameGenerator
 name: all